Nature’s Stepping Stones

-Currently a number of SINCs are in a poor condition and the New Forest Land Advice Service will work with the owners and managers of grassland, heathland, coastal and wetland SINCs in the Forest to ensure best practice management.
+Currently a number of SINCs are in a poor condition and the New Forest Land Advice Service is working with the owners and managers of grassland, heathland, coastal and wetland SINCs in the Forest to ensure best practice management.

 - Engage with a range of landowners of SINC sites, providing advice, survey work, the development of management plans and practical on-site management

 - Establish management plans on 30 New Forest sites, covering 54 hectares

 - Carry out enhancements to improve biodiversity; practical management work delivered through the project will improve habitats for wildlife, enabling scare and declining species to thrive

 - Visually enhance 30 sites

 By the end of the project 30 landowners and 20 volunteers will have increased skills, awareness and knowledge about the nature conservation potential of the sites.
 Management plans as well as advice and training for landowners, contractors and volunteers will ensure sites are managed appropriately for wildlife into the future.

 Volunteers from local conservation groups, with the help of specialists where necessary, are currently helping with survey work, practical management works, as well as the long-term management of their local sites.
 There will also be a small grant scheme in order to undertake environmental improvements such as scrub and tree removal, erection of stock-proofing, invasive non-native species control and eye-sore removal.

 Visit the volunteering page for information on specific roles within the Our Past, Our Future landscape partnership scheme.